 Table 4-6 presents a summary of existing intersection traffic operations in the study area.
-This analysis is based on the PM counts described above.
+This analysis is based on the PM peak hour counts described above provided either as part of the Tigard River Terrace transportation system analysis or the County's signal warrant analysis conducted for the intersection of Roy Rogers Road at Beef Bend Road.
 As indicated in the table, all intersections are currently operating within their identified mobility target.
 This target was established by Metro for the intersection of Highway 99W with Beef Bend Road (Table 3.08-2 in the Regional Transportation Functional Plan), and by Washington County in its TSP for the other intersections.
+It should be noted that the intersection of Roy Rogers Road with Beef Bend Road (as well as with Scholls-Sherwood Road further south) has been signalized since the original existing conditions traffic analysis was conducted using 2013 data.
+The analysis included in Table 4-6 reflects the addition of traffic signals at this location.